MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-functions-actions-sample.md

 ### Using bound action with parameters

 Use a bound action that takes parameters.
 This operation adds a letter to the current user's queue.
-To accomplish this, we use the <xref href="Microsoft.Dynamics.CRM.WhoAmI?text=WhoAmI Function" /> and the <xref href="Microsoft.Dynamics.CRM.systemuser?text=systemuser EntityType" /> to get a reference to the current user's queue.
-We also need reference to the <xref href="Microsoft.Dynamics.CRM.letter?text=letter EntityType" />.
+To accomplish this, we use the <xref:Microsoft.Dynamics.CRM.WhoAmI> function and the <xref:Microsoft.Dynamics.CRM.systemuser> entity type to get a reference to the current user's queue.
+We also need reference to the <xref:Microsoft.Dynamics.CRM.letter> entity type.
 This letter was created as sample data earlier in the program.
-Then the bound <xref href="Microsoft.Dynamics.CRM.AddToQueue?text=AddToQueue Action" /> is called to add the letter to the current user's queue.
+Then the bound <xref:Microsoft.Dynamics.CRM.AddToQueue> action is called to add the letter to the current user's queue.
 More information:[Bound actions](use-web-api-actions.md#bkmk_boundActions)

  **Request**